A

 epic games

-With customers, trust and loyalty are hard to build and easy to break, and when using AI, perilously so.
+When it comes to customers, trust and loyalty are hard to build and easy to break, and when using AI, perilously so.
 With first-party data at the core of modern marketing strategy, MarTech leaders face an almighty struggle in turning data into actionable, personalised communications.
-In our symposium opener we’ll examine the four-stage framework for what MarTech means to most of us: using your first-party data across your owned marketing.
+In our opening international keynote, Giovanni Brusetti from Epic Games, the makers of Fortnite, will examine the foundational layers to prepare for AI-driven marketing operations.

 Partner Keynote: Presented by Braze